SECTION 1. Personal Fouls

 - No defensive player, in an attempt to gain an advantage, may step, jump or stand on an opponent.

-- It is a foul if a defensive player who is inside the tackle box tries to block a punt by leaving his feet in an attempt to leap directly over an opponent.
+- It is a foul if a defensive player who is inside the tackle box tries to block a punt by leaving his feet and leaping into the plane directly above the frame of the body of an opponent.

 - No defensive player, in an attempt to block, bat or catch a kick, may: